A Canadian's Best Tax Haven: The US

 Mr. Robert Keats

 This book will help you determine if a lifestyle choice that involves a climate with year-round golfing and sandy beaches is not only possible but can also save you money in the form of lower cost of living and lower income taxes.
 This reduction in living expenses and taxes can allow you the ability to enjoy a lifestyle that most have never dreamed possible.
+Go to our website and get book of ra.
+Hurry up to go and start winning.

 The inspiration for the book came to me a few years ago when I was asked to speak to a group of Canadians in Dublin, Ireland.
 These Canadians were looking for the golden ticket by trying to find a tax haven that would allow them to more efficiently use their lifetime of savings to maintain that desired lifestyle without having to pay nearly half of their income to the government in the form of income taxes.
 At this conference in Dublin, there were multiple lectures and seminars by major financial institutions from many of the major tax havens of the world pontificating on the benefits of these Canadian attendees moving to their jurisdiction.